Sweden Economic Outlook

 Sweden Economic News

-Industrial production rose a seasonally-adjusted 2.2% in September over the previous month according to Statistics Sweden (SCB), down from August’s revised 1.6% decline (previously reported: -1.7% mom).
+Total industrial production excluding energy increased a seasonally-adjusted 0.5% in March over the previous month according to Statistics Sweden (SCB), contrasting February’s revised 0.9% decrease (previously reported: -0.8% month-on-month).